Trusted legal advice since 1733

 Working With our Leading Team of Charity Law & Education Solicitors

-You will benefit from our in-depth and up-to-date knowledge and understanding of the charity and education sectors, including working with regulators and bodies such as The Charity Commission, and, if required, will also be able to draw on the specialist expertise of our colleagues in areas such as Corporate & Commercial, Employment Law, Dispute Resolution, Commercial Property and Planning & Environmental Law.
+You will benefit from our in-depth and up-to-date knowledge and understanding of the charity and education sectors, including working with regulators and bodies such as The Charity Commission.

-Our relationships with other leading professional services firms across the Thames Valley and our experience in working closely with other advisers who may be representing you, including consultants in the charity and education sectors, can also help to ensure a smoother process and minimise the likelihood and impact of any unforeseen issues or costly delays.
+Our relationships with other leading professional services firms and our experience in working closely with other advisers who may be representing you, including consultants in the charity and education sectors, can also help to ensure a smoother process and minimise the likelihood and impact of any unforeseen issues or costly delays.

-Trusted Expertise & Experience in Charity Law & Education
+Trusted Expertise & Experience in the Charity & Education Sectors

-We continue to be recommended in The Legal 500, in the area of ‘Charities and Not-for-Profit’ and ‘Education’, and have previously been nationally recognised in Chambers UK Guide, whilst our successful approach and lasting professional relationships are evident in the excellent feedback that our clients kindly continue to share.
+We continue to be recommended in The Legal 500, in the areas of ‘Charities and Not-for-Profit’ and ‘Public Sector’, and have previously been recognised in Chambers UK Guide, whilst our successful approach and lasting professional relationships are evident in the excellent feedback that our clients kindly continue to share.

-Members of our Charity Law team regularly attend and/or speak at sector focused events.
-These have included a top 10 national accountancy firm’s charities conference, the Telegraph Festival of Education, The Education Summit, The Charity Law Association's Annual Conference, the Berkshire Community Foundation’s annual charities symposium and our own charity law seminars, which have welcomed CEOs and board-level speakers from several national charities.
+Members of our Charity Law team regularly attend and/or speak at sector focused events and webinars.
+These have included a national accountancy firm’s charities conference, webinars in conjunction with several firms, the Telegraph Festival of Education, The Education Summit, The Charity Law Association's Annual Conference, the Berkshire Community Foundation’s Charities Symposium and our own charity law seminars, which have welcomed CEOs and board-level speakers and guests from prominent charities.

 As a firm we are proud to have donated close to £100,000 to local charities in recent years, whilst continuing to support a wide range of local and national causes, including helping to raise more than £2 million for Cancer Research UK.